"Tush push" ban fails at NFL spring league meetings after Philadelphia Eagles' Super Bowl win

 Eagles success with the tush push

-Other teams in the NFL have tried to run the tush push, but no team has been successful as the Eagles have been with quarterback Jalen Hurts under center.
-Philadelphia was 39 of 48 converting the tush push into a first down or touchdown in the 2025 season, including the playoffs.
-Before the ban, President Trump voiced his support for the play during the team's visit to the White House in April.
+Other teams in the NFL have tried to run the tush push, but no team has been as successful as the Eagles have been with Jalen Hurts under center.
+Philadelphia was 39 of 48 converting the tush push into a first down or touchdown in the 2024 season, including the playoffs.
+President Trump voiced his support for the play during the team's visit to the White House in April.

 At the NFL owners meetings, Eagles owner Jeffrey Lurie sounded off on potentially banning the play, saying that health and safety of the players is the most important thing when evaluating the play, but the numbers were never provided to him.